 Aims: Several left atrial appendage (LAA) closure systems are available.
 Due to differences in device design, the results of specific occluders derived from trials cannot simply be generalised to all devices.
 The present analysis sought to assess two contemporary LAA closure devices in clinical practice.

-Methods and results: The work represents a non-randomized sub-analysis of the prospective, multicenter, Left-Atrium-Appendage Occluder Register - GErmany (LAARGE) registry.
-The WATCHMAN (group 1) and the Amplatzer Cardiac Plug (ACP) or Amulet occluder (group 2) were assessed.
-A total of 641 patients at 38 centers were enrolled.
-Of them, 278 (43%) and 340 (53%) patients received the WATCHMAN and ACP/Amulet occluder, respectively.
-High technical success was achieved with a slight difference between the groups (96% in group 1 vs. 99% in group 2; p=0.007).
-Procedural safety did not differ (98% in group 1 vs. 97% in group 2; p=0.55).
-The Kaplan Meier estimated 1-year composite of death or stroke was 12.0% and 12.9%, respectively (p=0.79).
+Methods and results: The work represents a non-randomised sub-analysis of the prospective, multicentre, Left-Atrium-Appendage Occluder Register - GErmany (LAARGE) registry.
+The WATCHMAN (group 1) and the AMPLATZER Cardiac Plug (ACP) or Amulet occluder (group 2) were assessed.
+A total of 641 patients at 38 centres were enrolled.
+Of these, 278 (43%) and 340 (53%) patients received the WATCHMAN and ACP/Amulet occluder, respectively.
+High technical success was achieved with a slight difference between the groups (96% in group 1 vs 99% in group 2; p=0.007).
+Procedural safety did not differ (98% in group 1 vs 97% in group 2; p=0.55).
+The Kaplan-Meier estimated one-year composite of death or stroke was 12.0% and 12.9%, respectively (p=0.79).